zjhuntin/sapphire_bot/README.md

    `$ bundle install`

+Run the bot.

+   `$ ./sapphire_bot`

+After you've done with configuration, invite url should pop up, use it to make the bot join your server.

 ### Updating

   `$ git pull`

-### Configuration

-1. Rename `example.config.rb` to `config.rb`, then fill in the variables:

-   `$ mv example.config.rb config.rb && nano config.rb`

-   You can change nano to your favorite text editor.

-3. Run the bot:

-   `$ ./run`

-4. If everything goes well you should see link in your console, use it to make the bot join your server.

 ### Contributing